ndungx/Line-Following-And-Obstacle-Avoidance/README.md

 # IOT102
-### Simple Line Follower And Obstacle Avoidance Arduino Project
+### Simple Line Following And Obstacle Avoidance Arduino Project
-* Requirement for Line Follower And Obstacle Avoidance (remove Ultrasonic sensor for Line Follower):
+* Requirement for Line Following And Obstacle Avoidance (remove Ultrasonic sensor for Line Follower):
 	- [x] x1 Arduino Uno R3/ Arduino Uno SMD R3/ Arduino Nano
 	- [x] x2 Infrared Sensor (x3 ~ x5 for more accurate when tracking line and get back when move out from the track)
 	- [x] x1 9V Battery (or x2 Power Cell 18650 2000mAh) (or at least x4 Duracell AA 1.5V)